maziqbal/NodeJS-Angular-CRUD-App/README.md

   ### User Component
     User compnent has 4 files
-    1. user.component.ts
+    1. user component file
     2. user component html file
     3. user component styles file
     4. user component spec file

    ### User Service
     A user service is added to connect with the backend.
     This service has number of methods that connect to the server RESTful endpoints

   ## Database